 Again, this is an opt-in feature, so talk with your teen about whether they should use this feature if they have Facebook on their phone.
 If they do, perhaps limiting the sharing to “Close Friends” would be a wise approach.

 So what do you think?
 Does this feature sound like a good idea?
-If you think you might find this useful, like the young hipsters in the TechCrunch video meeting up for coffee, you may want to turn this feature on.
+If you think you might find this useful, you may want to turn this feature on.
 I only see value if most of your friends use Facebook on the go and also turn this feature on.
 If you are concerned about privacy and sharing your location data with others – even if they are your friends – or you don’t think you’ll ever use it, then leave it off.